-Soil structure, root health and vitality are high reliant on balanced soil chemistry.
+Soil structure, root health and vitality are highly reliant on balanced soil chemistry.
 Managed turf requires soil chemistry to be checked and treated on a daily basis.

-Turf responsiveness to fertiliser can be limited by low or high pH, trace elements deficiency, soil compaction, water logging etc. All of these conditions can be easily detected from a reputable soil test and treated to ensure that nutritional products work like they are supposed to.
+Turf responsiveness to fertiliser can be limited by low or high pH, trace elements deficiency, soil compaction and water logging etc. All of these conditions can be easily detected from a reputable soil test and treated to ensure that nutritional products work like they are supposed to.

 While there is no wrong time to test soil, most intensive fertilisation takes place in spring and autumn.
-Therefore soil analysis prior to those seasons is
+Soil analysis prior to those seasons is

 the most logical timing.